aasthatandon/Data-Analysis-Bay-Area-Real-Estate/README.md

 ### Analysis Perfomed :

-1. Web Scraping Redfin website
+• Web scraping Redfin website for data retrieval.
-2. Clean and Preprocess Data
+• Cleaning and preprocessing raw data to ensure accuracy.
-3. Perform exploratory analysis and data visualization
+• Conducting exploratory analysis and data visualization to identify trends.
-4. Applying appropriate data analytics skills
+• Applying statistical and data analysis methods to address research questions.
-5. Predictive Modeling
+• Developing regression model to forecast future prices.
-6. Recommendations
+• Generating insights and recommendations tailored to stakeholders, including investors, homebuyers, and sellers in the Bay Area real estate market.

 ### Files Overview :
 #### Referring Step wise files based on the analysis performed <br>